trygvrad/DF-XRM_viz/paper/paper.md

 A change in the scattering angle or scattering direction corresponds directly to strain or rotation of the crystal lattice.
 Classical X-ray diffraction techniques allow researchers to describe average strain states, while the aforementioned microscopy techniques improve upon this to give localized strain information, which provides unprecedented detail to describe the relationship between internal strain and material properties.
 Performing an X-ray microscopy experiment requires aligning the sample to the Bragg condition and relating this to the real-space geometry of the sample.
-This is of particular importance for DF-XRM, as the imaging plane of the crystal is not along a crystallographic plane, but is instead at an irrational angle of rotation.
+This is of particular importance for DF-XRM, as the imaging plane of the crystal is not along a crystallographic plane, but instead can be at any orientation to the crystal.
 For DF-XRM, aligning to the Bragg condition involves rotating the sample so that the X-ray beam enters the sample in the correct crystallographic direction, and then positioning the lens and detector in the path of the diffracted beam.
 As a technique used at synchrotron and X-ray free electron laser facilities, all DF-XRM experiments involve a team of external scientists in collaboration with scientists working at the X-ray facility.
 Communication of the experimental geometry is key to a successful experiment, both during experimental planning, execution, and subsequent data analysis.